kernelwernel/VMAware/docs/documentation.md

     /**
      * All checks are performed including techniques that are
      * disabled by default for a viariety of reasons.
-There are
-     * around 5 technique that are disabled.
-If you want all
+If you
-     * techniques for the sake of completeness, then you can use
+     * want all techniques for the sake of completeness, then
-     * this flag but remember that there may be potential
+     * you can use this flag but remember that there may be potential
      * performance bottlenecks and an increase in false positives.
      */
     bool is_vm3 = VM::detect(VM::ALL);